planttheidea/t/README.md

 <h1>t.js Javascipt Library</h1>

 This is my feeble attempt at creating a lightweight JS library that is based on modern web standards.
-It is not intended to be a monolithic "make IE6 work like Chrome" solution, and it damned sure isn't ready for production usage.
+It is not intended to be a monolithic "make IE6 work like Chrome" solution, and it definitely isn't ready for production usage.
 Also, forgive the rudimentary nature of this readme, I'm new to github.

 <h3>What makes it different than jQuery?</h3>

 Besides its completely experimental nature at this time?
 It's light, simple, and tries to focus on commonly-used methods.
-There are a lot of similarities because, by nature, we want to accomplish a lot of the same things. width() will give you the width, on() will add an event listener ... but there are subtle differences, and some additions I think jQuery lacks.
+There are a lot of similarities because, by nature, we want to accomplish a lot of the same things. hide() will hide your div, on() will add an event listener ... but there are subtle differences, and some additions I think jQuery lacks.

 <h3>What are the differences?</h3>